sampoorna/optimal-interview-design/README.md

 1. Fill in the directory where the model files (for the model trained on only ratings given by warm users) are stored.
 2. Set `dataset = x` for the dataset being used.
 3. There are other options as well, such as,
-    - `retrain`: set it to 1 when covariance needs to be computed again, else 0
+    - `retrain`: set it to 1 when covariance and baseline results need to be computed again, else 0
     - `reload`: set it to 1 when variables need to be loaded in the MATLAB workspace, else 0
     - `cont`: set it to 1 to validate against P*Q (ideal setting) instead of actual ratings in the database (real setting), 0 otherwise
 4. Some parameters to set are